datastax/spark-cassandra-connector/doc/14_data_frames.md

 ```

+Refer to [Working with user-defined case classes and tuples](4_mapper.md) to see what naming convention
+rules apply when persisting DataFrames.

 ### Setting Connector specific options on DataFrames
 Connector specific options can be set by invoking `options` method on either `DataFrameReader` or `DataFrameWriter`.
 There are several settings you may want to change in `ReadConf`, `WriteConf`, `CassandraConnectorConf`, `AuthConf` and